 The Employment First Community of Practice (CoP) Webinar Series provides the opportunity to hear from nationally recognized experts on innovative practices being used across the country to advance Employment First.
 CoP webinars take place on the second Wednesday of each month and topics include:

 - School-to-Work Transition,

 The CoP list serve currently has over 2,700 subscribers.
 Subscribers have access to federal disability employment policy briefs and announcements.
 Subscribers also receive “Save the Date” announcements for upcoming CoP webinars.
 Click here to join.

 CoP Webinar Learning Center

 ODEP has hosted over 100 CoP webinars since 2012.
-The CoP Learning Center consists of selected webinars that could be particularly helpful to provider organizations and state and local government move toward an Employment First approach.
-The webinars have been organized into six topic areas and will be updated periodically.
+The CoP Learning Center consists of selected webinars that are often helpful to provider organizations and state and local governments as they move toward an Employment First approach.
+The webinars are organized into six topic areas and updated periodically.

 - Advancing Competitive Integrated Employment

 - Financial Literacy and Work Incentives

 - Funding and Rate Realignment